-Top Tips for Making Ultrasound-Guided Vascular Access Procedures Safer
+Best Practices for Safer Ultrasound-Guided Vascular Access Procedures

 Since 1984, ultrasound has been regularly utilized in a wide variety of vascular access procedures, ranging from ultrasound-guided central venous catheterization to femoral artery cannulation to arterial access.
 1 2 Ultrasound's superior procedural advantages - combined with its cumulative benefits in terms of safety and success- make it a popular tool for practitioners conducting vascular access procedures.
 2

-Knowing which buttons on an ultrasound machine to adjust - and when exactly to adjust them - is an important component of performing scans that deliver the clearest images possible for your patients.
-Here is a breakdown of just some of the more commonly used system features that can be used to improve and optimize the visualization of your image.
+Knowing which buttons on an ultrasound machine to adjust - and when exactly to adjust them - is an important component of performing scans that deliver the clearest images possible for your patients while also ensuring complete needle visualization.

 - TGC button: